Fee Information for Insurers and Third Party Payers

 At Hobart Occupational Medicine our aim is to provide professional, comprehensive and integrated health care for injured workers.

-Our doctors, Dr Peter Sharman and Dr Helen McArdle provide a comprehensive range of services relevant to treatment, rehabilitation and integrated management for workers with complex injuries, in addition to a range of services for employers, insurers and lawyers as detailed in Our Services.
+Our doctors, Dr Peter Sharman, Dr Helen McArdle and Dr Troy Crowell provide a comprehensive range of services relevant to treatment, rehabilitation and integrated management for workers with complex injuries, in addition to a range of services for employers, insurers and lawyers as detailed in Our Services.
 We specialise in Complex Case Management for workers referred by their general practitioners.
 We aim to provide the most cost-effective service by utilising the skills and experience of our doctors according to need.

 Complex Case Management involves a high level of communication with other health professionals and rehabilitation providers, in addition to liaison with employers and insurers and, at times, legal practitioners.
 In this role our doctors will usually also provide medical certification.
 For workers covered under Tasmania’s workers compensation legislation, our doctors can temporarily take on the role of Primary Treating Medical Practitioner where agreed appropriate.